sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

-## Automate Deployment using Octopus Deploy & VSTS
+## Automate Deployments from VSTS to Octopus Deploy

 [Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of web applications and custom scripts to multiple environments.